tanmaytushar/Udaan/README.md

 # Udaan

-A platform designed to empower EAGL the foundation in tracking and managing their extensive range of initiatives.
+A platform designed to empower EAGL foundation in tracking and managing their extensive range of initiatives.

 ### Setup Guide